TheEnderX/eDisk_model_fitting/README.md

 ## Overview
 This project extends the original model fitting code functionality with:
 - Availability for binary (or more) disks model fitting
-- Modified asymmetric ring models
-- Stacked-disks model
-- Other useful models
+- Modifying and creating new models, such as asymmetry models, stacked-disk models, etc.
-- Printing out native model for profile analysis
+- Creating native model for profile analysis
+- Other modification of the existing codebase for better compatibility and performance

 ## Dependencies
 - Python 3